Lombiq/Orchard-Dojo-Library/CoreLibrary/Utilities/VisualStudioSnippets/Index.md

 To effectively use this collection of VS snippets just point the Snippets Manager to where you cloned or downloaded this folder.
-To do this go under Tools/Code Snippets Manager/select the C# language/Add and Add the whole folder.
+To do this go under Tools → Code Snippets Manager → select the C# language → Add and Add the whole folder.
+For Razor snippets to also work select the HTML Language and do the same.
+Do note that Razor snippets will only be suggested when you hit Ctrl + space first.

-Note that since C# snippets (unlike VB ones) don't support adding namespaces no matter how we wanted this otherwise you'll need to always add namespaces yourself.
+The snippets also automatically add the necessary namespaces.

 Snippets follow [Orchard naming conventions](../../DevelopmentGuidelines/NamingConventions).